Henderson replaced by Ramsdale in England Euro 2020 squad after withdrawing through injury

 The 23-year-old returned to the bench for England's last pre-Euros friendly outing against Romania, and despite once again missing out on his first senior cap, he has now been given the chance to experience major tournament football with his country.

-Ramsdale has been capped 15 times at U21 level, and also won the U19 European Championships with the Three Lions in 2017, having initially built up a strong reputation at Bournemouth.
+Ramsdale has been capped 15 times at U21 level, and also won the U19 European Championship with the Three Lions in 2017, having initially built up a strong reputation at Bournemouth.

 He has taken his game to a new level since joining Sheffield United in 2020, and played in all 38 of their Premier League fixtures last season, earning plaudits despite being powerless to prevent them from suffering relegation.